Quenton Nelson Blocking Cancer: Celebrity Softball Game Coming to Victory Field in July

 The drive to save lives and find cures for cancer is at the heart of the V Foundation's mission.
 All funds raised will go toward game-changing cancer research dedicated to therapeutic resistance.
 With fans' support, the Quenton Nelson Blocking Cancer event will help accelerate the pace of research today so more lives are saved tomorrow.

 The Indianapolis Indians open the 2023 season on Friday, March 31 at Victory Field.
 Full season, half season and mini plans are on sale, and group and premium reservations may also be made.
 Single-game tickets go on sale Wednesday, March 1 at 10 AM.
-For more on the Indians, visit IndyIndians.com or contact the Victory Field Box Office at (317) 269-3545 or Tickets@IndyIndians.com.
+For more on the Indians, visit IndyIndians.com or contact the Victory Field Box Office at (317) 269-3545.

 • Discuss this story on the International League message board...